guitarvydas/rwb/README.md

   (and (name v1 number) (? (and #\* (name v2 prod))))
   (if v2 (* v1 v2) v1))
 ```
+Obviously, this looks like Scheme code, and the simplicity of the original pattern is lost in Scheme-oriented details.
 # DE-noising the Pattern
 We really want to say "match this", "then, do that with the matches".